Maydmor/pypam_netapprove/README.md

-# pam-netapprove
+# pypam-netapprove

 > Approve `sudo` from your phone with a fingerprint — no password typed, and no trust
 > placed in the network.

-`pam-netapprove` is a PAM module that replaces the `sudo` password prompt with an **out-of-band, cryptographically-verified approval**.
+`pypam-netapprove` is a PAM module that replaces the `sudo` password prompt with an **out-of-band, cryptographically-verified approval**.
 Run `sudo`, get a push on your phone, approve with a biometric, and you're root.
 If the network is down it falls back to the normal local password — but only on a physical console, never over SSH.

-It is a Python implementation of the [Network-Approved Sudo brief](docs/), built to its phased plan. **Status: a working, fully-tested reference / prototype.** Read [Security model](#security-model) and [Project status](#project-status) before putting it on a machine you care about.
+**Status: a working, fully-tested reference / prototype.** Read [Security model](#security-model) and [Project status](#project-status) before putting it on a machine you care about.